ted-ncg/labs/14-call-remote-api.md

 ## Part II

-### Use the Real Currency Conversion Service
+### HTTP Currency Conversion Service

-Now you will implement the `CurrencyService` so it will call out to the remote API.
+Now you will implement a real `CurrencyService` so it will call out to the remote API over HTTP.

    > **Example**